neagle/n3/src/content/posts/burns-supper.md

 ## Preparation

 * [How to Host a Burns Supper](https://www.youtube.com/watch?v=9BD0SmdfVxc)
 * [The Life of Robert Burns](https://www.amazon.com/Life-Robert-Burns-Author-Catherine/dp/B010B9YRI0), by Catherine Carswell.
 I downloaded the Kindle edition and hurriedly read it the weekend before.
-Seems like a great biography, though famously controversial due to its "warts and all" depiction of Burns with a frankness that had apparently not been similarly true of previous efforts.
+Seems like a great biography, though it is famously controversial due to its "warts and all" depiction of Burns with a frankness that had apparently not been similarly true of previous efforts.
 * [Our program.](https://docs.google.com/document/d/1EzR9I6WWiTCiOmkGbuy7TnxcZb1iKLYztzxxpoV04zU/edit?usp=sharing) This wasn't given to guests, it was just where we kept track of our plans.

 ## Address to a Haggis